jonelo/jacksum/docs/USE_CASES.md

 The match is reported with the name from the *wanted list* in parentheses, so you learn which known artifact you found no matter what it has been renamed to on disk.
-Note that the wanted list needs complete check-list lines, not bare hash values — a file of naked hashes is rejected with `not even one valid entry has been found`, so build the list with Jacksum rather than by hand.
+Note that the wanted list needs complete check-list lines, not bare hash values — a file of naked hashes is rejected with `No valid entry has been found`, so build the list with Jacksum rather than by hand.

 Turn the question around with `--wanted-list-filter negative` to report everything that is **not** on the approved list — that is how you find the one file in a deployment nobody can account for: